 You may also want to check out 10 Steps to Reading, which includes links to my favorite free online resources for learning phonics.
 There is a downloadable pdf version.

 Each post below includes videos, printable games, and online games to learn the concept as well.
 Many online games require Flash and may not work well on some tablets and smartphones.
 It can be helpful to download the Puffin browser.
 They are collected in one place here at Symbaloo.

 Option 1: Use a binder notebook with dividers, zip-lock bags for the sorts, and a separate binder for the games.
 Keep it all in a tote bag.

 Option 2: Use a separate plastic pronged folder with pockets for each concept or pattern.
 Keep the folders in a plastic Sterlite file bin.

 - Card stock for printing some of the activities.

-- Plastic zip-lock bags from the hobby area, 2″x 3″ are great for holding the sort cards.
+- Plastic zip-lock bags from the hobby area, the 2″x 3″ size is great for holding the sort cards.
 They can be kept in larger zip-lock bags, or punched with a hole punch and added onto the prongs of the folders.

 For the kit: